-Because the short head of the biceps originates from the shoulder blade, its muscle length is determined by the position of your upper arm: It is at a long muscle length when your arm is hanging by your side, but at a short muscle length when your arm is in front of your body.
+Since both heads of the biceps brachii originate from your shoulder blade, its muscle length is determined by the position of your upper arm: It is at a long muscle length when your arm is hanging by your side, but at a short muscle length when your arm is in front of your body.
 It also means that your biceps doesn’t only flex your elbow, but can also lift your arm forward.

 How Fast Can Your Biceps Grow?

 The biceps is a very trainable muscle, that responds quickly to strength training in the form of both muscle and strength increases.

 In one large training study, 585 participants (who were previously untrained) trained their biceps twice a week for 12 weeks.
 The average gain in bicep muscle area was 15–20% in men and women alike.2